-The contribution of parents in the identification and initial assessment process cannot be overstated.
+The importance of partnership with parents in the identification and initial assessment process cannot be overstated.
 Parents must have the opportunity to share their knowledge and concerns about their child and they must feel confident that their views and contributions are valued and will be acted upon.
 (SEN Code of Practice P1.7)